Pronounciation: Dal-BUR-gee-a SIS-soo

 Landscape Use: Large shade tree for all land use types, park tree, shade tree, street tree (only if street median planters are at least 10 feet wide), useful for mesic and oasis landscape themes.

-Foliage/texture: Foliage is alternate to pinnately compound, 3 to 5 light to medium green ovate to orbicular leaflets to 2 inches with acute tip per leaf.
+Foliage/texture: Foliage is alternate, pinnately compound, three to five light to medium green ovate to orbicular leaflets to 2 inches with acute tip per leaf.
 Leaflets tremble in wind like the quakin' aspen of the Rocky Mountains.
-The bark phellogen of the trunk is smooth and light colored when young but becomes roughened and fissured with age.
+The trunk surface is smooth and light colored when young, but becomes roughened and fissured with age.
 This is a medium textured tree.

 Flowers & fruits: Inconspicuous greenish yellow flower in small axillary clusters in the spring followed by persistent single achene fruit clusters in summer and fall

 Seasonal color: None

 Temperature: Young trees will suffer freeze damage below 28oF.
 In Phoenix, older mature trees will become partly deciduous during the coldest winter months of December through February and landscape use of Indian rosewood can be expected to be problematic in the coldest (lowest elevation - Mesa, Queen Creek, Gilbert) portions of the Salt River basin where freeze injury will happen; the extent of which will vary according to exposure and tree age/size.
 Indian rosewood tolerates the Phoenix summer heat very well if properly irrigated.

 Soil: Indian rosewood is somewhat prone to iron chlorosis in alkaline and/or caliche soils.
 As needed correctively treat with iron chelate and magnesium sulfate fertilizers, much like citrus.

 Watering: Prefers regular, deep irrigations during summer to promote luxuriant growth and a dense canopy of shade.